AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --policy-document file://new-trust-policy.json

-# Detach policy from user/group/role
+Detach a policy from a user

 aws iam detach-user-policy \